alberti42/Volume-Control/README.md

 * 1.2: Added options, load at login, use CMD modifier.
 * 1.1: Controlling iTunes volume using Apple Remote.
 * 1.0: Controlling iTunes volume using keyboard "volume up"/"volume down".

+---

+> 💡 Found a bug or want to contribute?
+Open an [issue](https://github.com/alberti42/Volume-Control/issues) or submit a pull request!